welissonArley/MyBooksRecommendations/README.md

    ```sh
    git clone https://github.com/welissonArley/MyBooksRecommendations.git
    ```
-2. Run the Web Api;
+2. Run the Web Api (your defalt browser will open with http://localhost:8080/ui/altair);

 3. Have a good time testing.